PragnyaKalvakol/GDP-I-GROUP-4/README.md

 - App Monitoring
 - Top-Notch Security

+##### Firebase Disadvantages

+- A Closed Source Platform
+- Vendor Lock-In
+- Complex Billing Estimation
+- Not Available Globally
+- Do Not Support SQL Database
+- Handling of ACID properties
+- Usage and Limits
+- Free Plan Support Basic Functions Only
+- Restricted to Google Cloud
+- Lacks Dedicated Server and Enterprise Support
+- No GraphQL APIs

 ##### Chatbot

 A chatbot is a type of software that can help customers by automating conversations and interact with them through messaging platforms.